-Acts of Parliament such as the Health and Safety in Employment Act, Resource Management Act, Consumer Guarantees Act or the Fair Trading Act are a part of being in business.
+Acts of Parliament such as the Health and Safety at Work Act, Resource Management Act, Consumer Guarantees Act or the Fair Trading Act are a part of being in business.

 The most common claims we see are: